-In the U.S., sterling silver flatware was prevalent during the 19th and early 20th centuries.
-If you’ve received antique flatware as a family heirloom or stumbled upon silver flatware at an estate sale, you’re probably wondering how much it’s worth.
+In the U.S., sterling silverware was prevalent during the 19th and early 20th centuries.
+If you’ve received antique flatware as a family heirloom or stumbled upon silverware at an estate sale, you’re probably wondering how much it’s worth.
 While we always recommend hiring a professional appraiser for the most accurate information on an item’s value, there are some basic contextual facts you can gather to determine if the antique flatware has any current value.

 Here are five tips to help you identify valuable flatware.

 Determine If the Pieces are Sterling or Silver-plated

 First, make sure the pieces are in fact sterling silver and not just silver-plated.
 Authentic sterling silver is made up of 92.5% silver and is always marked as such.
 Inspect the pieces looking for markings such as “925,” “.925” or “sterling” for pieces made in the U.S. These pieces are usually darker in color and are naturally lighter in weight.
 Sterling silver pieces have intrinsic value, and can often be resold.
 Although we’ve all heard the offers on the radio for pawn shops requesting gold and silver, it’s important to work with a qualified appraisal expert, to ensure you get the proper value for your silver.